Our BYOD Strategy:

-- Portable and light (generally a smaller screen size)
+- Portable and light (this generally means a smaller screen size)

-- a case is a good idea as warranties do not cover accidental screen damage.
+- A case is a good idea as warranties often do not cover accidental screen damage.

-The internet is full of great BYOD Resources – here’s a few that have helped shape our thinking.
+The internet is full of great BYOD Resources.
+Here are a few that have helped shape our thinking: